sarok01/objectdetection_app/README.md

 # objectdetection_app
 ## Object Detection App with Pre-trained R-CNN
 ## Overview:
 This repository contains the main files of the Docker image for an object detection application built on a pre-trained Region-Based Convolutional Neural Network (R-CNN).
-For a detailed explanation, pleasecheck the presentation.
+For a detailed explanation, please check the presentation.

 ## Features:
 1. Utilizes a pre-trained R-CNN for object detection tasks
 2. Dockerized deployment for easy portability and scalability
 3. Integration with AWS for cloud deployment using Terraform

-##Usage:
+## Usage:
 ### To use the object detection app:

 1. Ensure Docker is installed on your system.